vneeraja/Pewlett-Hackard-Analysis/README.md

 We can get the number of employees who are eligible to mentor in each of the departments by executing the below query:

-select count(me.emp_no) as "Employees",d.dept_name into dept_eligibility
+**select count(me.emp_no) as "Employees",d.dept_name into dept_eligibility
 from mentorship_eligibilty as me inner join dept_emp as de on (me.emp_no = de.emp_no)
 inner join departments as d on (de.dept_no = d.dept_no)
-group by d.dept_name;
+group by d.dept_name;**

 The result shows the number of eligible employees to mentor the next generation of Pewlett Hackard employees in each department.

 ![image](https://user-images.githubusercontent.com/111020934/192444107-14f25105-7e52-4db3-8a75-dca0a8780330.png)

-**We can see that there are 435 eligible employees in the development department, the highest in all who can mentor the new employees joining the organization.**
+**We can see that there are 435 eligible employees in the 'Development' department, the highest in all who can mentor the new employees joining the organization.**